sakshi214/RTL-design-using-verilog-with-SKY130-technology/README.md

 ## Heirarchical vs Flat Synthesis
-This is to show how the netlist looks around in heirarchical synthesis and flat synthesis
+- This is to show how the netlist looks around in heirarchical synthesis and flat synthesis

-The file is multiple modules containing two sub modules with AND and OR gates.
+- The file is multiple modules containing two sub modules with AND and OR gates.
 The module named multiple module is instantiating the sub modules.

 ![image](https://user-images.githubusercontent.com/69634738/123591394-87d32880-d809-11eb-8c96-8d7708b9d91f.png)

 ![image](https://user-images.githubusercontent.com/69634738/123592880-768b1b80-d80b-11eb-885a-a4df66e2e638.png)

-This is the information about the submodules.
+- This is the information about the submodules.
 ![image](https://user-images.githubusercontent.com/69634738/123593110-c538b580-d80b-11eb-97dc-ffb42b35cb43.png)

 ![image](https://user-images.githubusercontent.com/69634738/123593231-e6010b00-d80b-11eb-84a5-e5e4d05e4d16.png)
-It is not showing AND and OR directly but instead U1 AND U2.
+- It is not showing AND and OR directly but instead U1 AND U2.
 This is the heirarchical design.
 ![image](https://user-images.githubusercontent.com/69634738/123593328-00d37f80-d80c-11eb-8313-83da8dd471d1.png)
 Now to see how the netlist looks like
 ![image](https://user-images.githubusercontent.com/69634738/123594135-f9f93c80-d80c-11eb-87ea-f6cc750f8e55.png)

-Use of flatten: flatten is a command to write flat netlist.
+- Use of flatten: flatten is a command to write flat netlist.
 ![image](https://user-images.githubusercontent.com/69634738/123595031-0c27aa80-d80e-11eb-801f-7041ccd6ac30.png)
 There are no heirarchies, its a single netlist.
 ![image](https://user-images.githubusercontent.com/69634738/123595129-26fa1f00-d80e-11eb-8da7-dcbe57668662.png)
 There is no U1 and U2 now AND and OR gates are shown.
 ![image](https://user-images.githubusercontent.com/69634738/123595198-41cc9380-d80e-11eb-865b-9b34291b8bb8.png)

-synthsis at submodule 1 level:
+- synthesis at submodule 1 level:
 ![image](https://user-images.githubusercontent.com/69634738/123609784-9c212080-d81d-11eb-9fdb-1388eb5d0063.png)

 ![image](https://user-images.githubusercontent.com/69634738/123609925-bd820c80-d81d-11eb-98de-4340a8be05e0.png)

-When is it needed to do module level synthesis? i When we have multiple instances of same module ii In massive designs DIVIDE AND CONQUER approach is used.
+- When is it needed to do module level synthesis? i When we have multiple instances of same module ii In massive designs DIVIDE AND CONQUER approach is used.

-To control which module is to be synthesised the keyword 'synth -top' is used.
+- To control which module is to be synthesised the keyword 'synth -top' is used.

 ## Various Flop Coding Style and Simulations